jaqubowsky/clear-path/tech-stack-pref.md

     - Put global React Query client/provider in `src/shared/providers` and query helpers/keys in `src/shared/queries`.
     - Initialize Supabase clients in `src/shared/clients` (browser and server variants).
     - Shared components that are app-specific live in `src/shared/components`.
 Reusable, cross-app components should be promoted to `@repo/ui`.
+    - For forms, colocate `forms/` within a feature when they contain complex logic or multi-step flows; otherwise keep forms within the feature's `components/`.

 Feature directory template: